dmbarbour/glas/docs/GlasApps.md

 This API does not cover one common conventional use case for time APIs: profiling.
 Profiling is instead handled as a form of runtime reflection in context of transactions.

-## Background Eval
+## Logging

-Leveraging reflection, it is feasible to signal that another transaction should perform some tasks in the background *even if the current transaction aborts*.
-This weakens isolation and atomicity of transactions, but it can be safe in many cases, e.g. where side effects are negligible (like HTTP GET) or to trigger previously committed background tasks.

-One viable expression is `sys.refl.bgeval(MethodName, Args)` representing that we'll call `MethodName(Args)` in the background - logically *before* the current transaction - then continue with the result.
-To keep it simple, the argument and result types may be restricted, e.g. to plain old data.
-In case of read-write conflict, we can report an error instead of thrashing.

-Conceptually, the current transaction is reading a 'cached' result from the background transaction, while continuous requests would continously maintain the cache.
+Like profiling, logging should be modeled as an annotation on programs instead of an actual effect.
+Basic logging might be expressed as `%log ChannelId MessageExpr Operation` in the AST, corresponding to a structure like `log (chan, Msg) { Operation }` in syntax.

+Here ChannelId is initially a name from the namespace.
+MessageExpr should evaluate to a renderable value without observable side-effects.
+The idea is that we log over Operation.
+This produces at least one message values, but may produce more as Operation modifies state read by MessageExpr.
+Further, even when MessageExpr is constant, this structure provides convenient hierarchical context for progressive disclosure or debugger integration.

+Logs should be accessible through `sys.refl.http`, and we might configure a few channels to print to standard error under suitable conditions.
+Eventually, we might develop an internal API `sys.refl.logs.*` or extend the ChannelId type.

 ## Profiling

-Profiling should be modeled as an annotation on programs instead of an actual effect.
-This could be supported by macro or built-in syntax, something like `%prof ProfileId Operation` representing that we want to accumulate statistics about Operation.
-ProfileId is initially an arbitrary name from the namespace, used to filter or aggregate statistics.
+Profiling could be modeled very similarly to logging, something like `%prof ProfileId Operation`.
+ProfileId is initially a name from the namespace to partition statistics.
 Gathered statistics may include counts of entries and exits, stats on resource usage (time, memory, IO), and tracking why we aborted an operation (conflict? failure? type error? timeout?), and so on.
+Any expensive measurements can be controlled by configuration.

-These stats should be discoverable through `sys.refl.http`, and we might also configure a runtime to periodically report changing statistics to standard error.
+As with logging, stats should be accessible through `sys.refl.http` and we might configure some to print periodically to standard error as things change.
 Eventually, we might develop an internal API `sys.refl.prof.*` or extend the ProfileId type.

-## Logging

-Like profiling, logging should be modeled as an annotation on programs instead of an actual effect.
-Basic logging might be expressed as `%log ChannelId MessageExpr Operation`.
-Here ChannelId is an arbitrary name from the namespace to support disabling or filtering of messages, and MessageExpr should compute a renderable value without observable side-effects (this can be type-checked later).

-This will log MessageExpr over the course of Operation.
-In the common case where Operation is a no-op, we'll just output MessageExpr once.
-But in the general case, we might take this to automatically maintain and animate MessageExpr as it changes.
-Even when MessageExpr is constant, it can provide useful hierarchical context.

-Logs are accessible through `sys.refl.http`, and we might also configure a subset of log messages to automatically render to standard error.
-Eventually, we might develop an internal API `sys.refl.logs.*` or extend the ChannelId type.

-## Shared Database
+## Background Eval

-Transaction loop applications constrain the effects API.
-Transactions easily support buffered interactions, such as reading and writing channels or mailboxes.
-However, they hinder synchronous request-response interactions with external services.
-If a remote service supports distributed transactions, or if we can reasonably assume a request is read-only and cacheable (like HTTP GET), then we could issue a request within the transaction.
-Otherwise, the request will be scheduled for delivery after we commit, and the response is deferred to a future transaction.

-The filesystem API doesn't conveniently integrate with glas structured data, stowage, and transactions.
-We could instead have the runtime provide a database to the application.
-A simplistic API might start with this:

-* **db:get:Key** - get value associated with Key.
-* **db:set:(k:Key, v:Value)** - set value associated with Key.
-* **db:del:Key** - remove value from database.

-We could incrementally introduce more APIs for performance reasons:

-* **db:check:Key** - test if key is defined without reading it.
-* **db:read:(k:Key, n:Count)** - Key must refer to a List value.
-Remove and return a list of up to Count available items.
-* **db:write:(k:Key, v:List)** - Key must refer to a List value.
-Addend this list.

-We could further extend this to databuses, pubsub systems, mailboxes, tuple spaces via shared structure more sophisticated than lists, and perhaps with abstraction and structure on Keys.
-Our database could also support abstract or accelerated sets.

-Assuming Keys are abstracted, we can provide a few initial keys through the effectful environment and also provide APIs to derive keys, e.g. to restrict permissions, or build and discover associated structure similar to a filesystem directory.
-Examples of deriving Keys via API:

-* *db:assoc:(k:Key, rel:Label)* - derive and return a key corresponding to following a labeled edge from a given key.
-Label might be restricted to data, but we could develop a variation that supports labeling with other Keys.
-* *db:restrict:(k:Key, allow:Ops)* - return a derived key with restricted authority.

-Abstraction can be enforced through type systems, address translation tables, or cryptography (e.g. HMAC).
-Intriguingly, we can also control abstract keys via logical expiration, such that fresh keys must be continuously derived.
-This would ensure visibility, revocability, and development of reactive systems.

-I propose to start with a simple key-value database API, a few initial abstract keys (e.g. app home, user home, global shared), and a filesystem-based derivation rule for new keys.
-This would be enough for most apps while leaving room for performance and security extensions.

-## Standardized Mailbox or Databus or Tuple Space

-Support for a lightweight mailbox style event systems would greatly simplify integration of an application with OS signals, HTTP services, and inter-app communication within glas systems.
-This could potentially build on the db API, or it could be a separate effect.

-One challenge is that we need each subprogram to filter for relevant events.
-This might involve abstraction of keys that apply simple filters, rather than applying a filter to every access.
+It is inconvenient to require a multiple transactions even for heuristically 'safe' operations, such as reading a file or HTTP GET.
+In these cases, an escape hatch from the transaction system is convenient.
+Background eval is a viable escape hatch for this role.
+Proposed API:

+* `sys.refl.bgeval(MethodName, Arg)` - evaluate `MethodName(Args)` in a background transaction (logically prior to the calling transaction), then continue with the returned value (logically a *cached* value).
+The Arg and return value must be plain old data (otherwise diverges as type error).

+Conceptually, this involves a runtime process reflecting on active transactions and 'anticipating' their needs.
+When called in the stable prefix of a transaction loop, the background transaction effectively becomes a concurrent transaction loop responsible for maintaining a cache.
+There is some risk of 'thrashing' if the background transaction conflicts with the calling transaction, but thrashing is easily recognized and debugged.

+*Note:* In addition to fetching cacheable data, background eval can be safely applied to scheduling background operations on demand.
+This is essentially the lazy alternative to 'step'.

+## Foreign Function Interface?
+Tentative.

+A foreign function interface (FFI) is convenient for integration with existing systems.
+But FFI can be non-trivial due to differences in data models, error handling, memory management, and so on.

+Unfortunately, I haven't found a good way to reconcile FFI with transactions and transaction loop optimizations.
+The best solution I've found is to instead schedule non-transactional operations to run between transactions.
+A viable API:

+* `sys.ffi.cfunc(LibName, FunctionName, AdapterHint)` - returns abstract FnRef for a C function in a dynamically loaded library.
+The AdapterHint may include type descriptions, parameter names, idempotence and stability, etc..
+We won't necessarily support all C types, but basic integers and binary buffers (both input and output) should be supported.
+* `sys.ffi.sched(FnRef, Args)` - schedules a call to a foreign function and returns an abstract OpRef.
+This will run shortly after the current transaction commits.
+For convenience, calls will usually run in the same order they are scheduled, i.e. writing requests to a runtime global queue.
+* `sys.ffi.result(OpRef)` - returns result of a completed operation, otherwise fails.

+We can later add some methods to observe more detailed status of OpRef, or extend FnRef with lightweight scripts.
+However, as a general rule, transaction loops should not schedule any 'long running' scripts or operations because that will interfere with live coding.

-## Configuration Variables
+## Configuration Variables?
+Tentative.

-Instead of configuration files, it would be convenient to support configuration as a database feature.
-Perhaps one shared between application and runtime.
-This would allow configurations to be edited through runtime layer HTTP services, for example.
+The runtime configuration may include some ad-hoc variables.
+I'm not sure I want this to be a separate feature from environment variables, i.e. we could express configurations as applying a mixin to environment variables.

 ## Environment Variables

-A simple API for access to OS environment variables, such as GLAS_PATH, or extended environment variables from the runtime.
+A simple API to access OS environment variables.

-* **env:get:Key** - read-only access to environment variables.
+* `sys.env.get(Name)` - return value associated with Name, or fails if Name is undefined.
+Names and returned values are simple texts (restricted binaries).
-* **env:list** - returns a list of defined environment variables.
+* `sys.env.list()` - return a list of defined Names.

-Glas applications won't update environment variables.
-However, it is possible to simulate the environment for a subprogram via effects handlers.
+Glas applications won't directly update environment variables, but could control the namespace to present alternative variable views to subcomponents.

+## CLI Integration?

+Access to command-line arguments and console IO could be provided through `sys.cli.*`.
+This is instead of providing a file handle.

+* `sys.cli.args()` - return the list of strings provided by the command line interface
+* `sys.cli.getc()` - read a byte from standard input; diverges if no data is available
+* `sys.cli.putc(Byte)` - write a single byte to standard output; buffered then written later when the transaction commits.
+* performance variants (e.g. read and write binaries)
+* possible 'ungetc' for shoving stuff into the read buffer.

+Access to standard error is not provided here, but might be indirectly accessed based on configuration of logging, profiles, etc..

 ## Filesystem

-Filesystems are ubiquitous, universally awkwardly, and usually do not support transactions.
-Safe filesystem operations will need to be partitioned across multiple transactions to represent points of concurrent interference.
+Safe filesystem operations may need to be partitioned across multiple transactions.
+But we can support a simplified API that is safe assuming no concurrent interference.

 However, we can provide some 'unsafe' filesystem APIs that assume non-interference and are considerably more convenient.

 Proposed API: